Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Exponential concentration inequalities

-In order to allow a better interpretation of the last inequality \eqref{ineq.exponential.concentration.large.p}, we also provide the following proposition (proved in Appendix~\ref{Appendix:ConcentrationLpObis}) which focuses on the description of each deviation term in the particular case where $p> n/2+1$. \begin{prop} For any $p,k\geq 1$ such that $p+k \leq n$, $p> n/2+1$, and for every $t>0$
+In order to facilitate the interpretation of the last Ineq.~\eqref{ineq.exponential.concentration.large.p}, we also derive the following proposition (proved in Appendix~\ref{Appendix:ConcentrationLpObis}) which focuses on the description of each deviation term in the particular case where $p> n/2+1$. \begin{prop} With the same notation as Theorem~\ref{Prop : ConcentrationLpO:bis}, for any $p,k\geq 1$ such that $p+k \leq n$, $p> n/2+1$, and for every $t>0$